MrSalahshour/monument-nation/README.md

 2.  **Cleaning**: Standardizes the raw data, handles missing values, and formats fields like prices and lists.
 3.  **Translation**: Translates descriptive fields from French to English using the Google Gemini API.
 4.  **Storage**: Normalizes the data (specifically payment methods) and stores it in a relational SQLite database.
+5.  **Google Ratings Enrichment**: Queries Google Maps for each monument name to retrieve a public rating and review count, and exports the results as CSV/JSON.

 ## Prerequisites